artsy/artsy.github.io/_posts/2018-08-10-On-Context-Switching.markdown

 Trying to have a shallow and wide understanding of many systems means accepting that you can't know the finer details about how everything works.
 You want to know when really big interesting things are happening, but most work should be iterative and less relevant to external folk like you.

-One technique I use for keeping track of system changes is by making my own streams of updates and not being too concerned about reading every single one of them.
-For my GitHub organisations this means making a slack channel that gets updates for PRs and releases.
-You can see many overviews, but not get bogged down in the useful discussion.
+With this in mind you can change your perspective to aim for having overviews on many things, but not get bogged down in the useful discussion.

+Techniques for this are:

+- Making a custom stream of updates and not being too concerned about reading every single one of them.
+For Artsy, with many contributors and contexts - I create slack channels like: `#front-end-ios-notifs`, `#front-end-web-notifs`, `#orta-misc-notifs` and business specific ones like `#consignments-notifs` that contain PR or Issue information creation from GitHub but nothing with more details.
+I do the same but smaller for Danger and CocoaPods.

+- I set [Slack keywords][keywords] to key GitHub repo names, or internal facing app names that I care about.
+This means I don't have to monitor every channel.

+* I don't read my email.
+All 13,489 of them right now.
+I read the subjects and decide if it's worth reading.
+Every few months I declare inbox zero so others are less distracted by the number.

 The tricky thing with this sort of work is trying not to be a blocker for someone else.
 A lot of this is about being cautious about what you strive to help with, and about finding ways to boost others asynchronously.
 Am I good at